rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ## Requirements, data for model development, and metadata about data

 ### Important questions
-You start building an ML model based on existing data.
+You start building an ML model based on existing data and requirements.
 Key steps in preparing data

 * Investigate the data you have for model development
 * Identify requirements for your ML model/service